 After submitting a report, complete with analysis, we were assessed by six independent panellists in partnership with Georgia State University.
 Finishing in the top five, we then had to turn our report into a presentation, which we would present for eight minutes and then take questions for a further seven.
 We did this, and at the drinks reception afterwards found that we had achieved a very respectable second place.

 Aside from the professional element, I managed to spend some time getting to see parts of the city and American culture.
 Donning the PPE hat, I visited the Jimmy Carter Presidential Library and Museum, as well as seeing a Major League Baseball (MLB) game, and sampling the ‘bigger is better’ food on the American menus.
-Being my first trip to the United States, I’d like to take this opportunity to thank the Department of Philosophy at the University of York for pledging money to support me.
+Being my first trip to the United States, I’d like to take this opportunity to thank Philosophy staff at the University of York for pledging money to support me.
 The experience will give me something to talk about in upcoming interviews when I look to apply for Graduate Programmes in Finance at the start of the next academic year, and will really help drive my case for converting my Summer Internship in Trading into a full-time position, due to the applied and unique knowledge and experience that I’ve gained.

 Theo Wilson (PPE)